Tindeco Whitepaper: Scalable customisation is disrupting the investment management industry

 Clients increasingly expect customised solutions from investment managers.
 Firms which are able to deliver customised solutions at scale are gaining a competitive advantage in a new era of investment management.

 ZURICH, Sept.
-1, 2021 /PRNewswire/ --Customised, highly automated investment solutions for all client segments will become more important in the coming years.
+6, 2021 /PRNewswire/ -- Customised, highly automated investment solutions for all client segments will become more important in the coming years.
 Investment managers therefore need to focus on providing such solutions while keeping their costs under control: they must make the delivery of customised solutions scalable.
 A whitepaper co-authored by Tindeco examines the drivers, current challenges and future developments in "mass customisable" investment management (https://www.tindecofs.com/whitepaper/).

 Demand for customised investment strategies for all client segments from institutional clients to retail investors is on the rise.
 The M&A activity of market-leading investment managers in the area of "direct indexing" is just one indication among many that this trend is here to stay.
 This is driven by the increasing demand for investment solutions that are consistent with clients' values and their holistic financial needs.
 Investment managers must implement highly systematic approaches to portfolio construction and portfolio management that can leverage new technologies to increase automation.
 Successful organisations will implement new operating models and new technologies enabling them to reduce the marginal costs of providing customised investment mandates to near zero.